 - 3.1.
-Children at St Vincent's have the right: - To be able to learn - To be respected and valued as a member of the school community - To be educated in a stimulating learning environment - To feel safe in school - 3.2.
-Children at St Vincent's are expected: - To work to the best of their abilities and to allow others to do the same. - To treat others with respect at all times. - To respond appropriately to the instructions of staff and other adults working in school. - To take care of property and the environment in and around school. - To cooperate with children and adults in all aspects of school life. - To help formulate and comply with the classroom rules.
+Children at St Vincent's have the right: - To feel safe in school - To be themselves - To be treated equally, with respect and valued as a member of the school community - To be able to learn and be educated in a stimulating learning environment - 3.2.
+Children at St Vincent's are expected: - To work to the best of their abilities and to allow others to do the same. - To treat others with respect at all times, to value and celebrate difference and diversity and to treat everyone equally - To respond appropriately to the instructions of staff and other adults working in school. - To take care of property and the environment in and around school. - To cooperate with children and adults in all aspects of school life. - To help formulate and comply with the classroom rules.